 – Include a link to your strongest online presence, reviews and/or references.

 Finally, help the hiring manager get to know you by interacting with them on social networks before you send them your translator cover letter and resume.
+And make sure you respond quickly if they write back to you.

 What parts of the cover email will make the hiring manager feel negatively towards you?